ostad-ai/Computer-Graphics/README.md

 3) Illumination models and surface reflections in Python
 4) Triangle and Barycentric Coordinates in Python
 5) Barycentric coordinates for triangle and texture mapping in Python
+6) Point in polygon: Even-odd rule for inside-outside test for polygons in Python